Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: System Model and Problem Statement

-Let $t$ denote the index of a data sample (e.g., an image), or simply sample, that arrives $t$-th in the sequence.
-Let $p_t$ denote the maximum probability in the probability distribution over the classes output by S-ML for the sample $t$. \footnote{Note that, in a classification application, a classifier typically outputs a probability distribution over the classes.
-Our framework allows other metrics, besides $p_t$, that are computed based on the probability distribution over classes.} Note that the class corresponding to $p_t$ is declared as the true class for computing the top-1 accuracy.
-Intuitively speaking, $p_t$ is the confidence level of S-ML for classifying sample $t$ and it is a natural candidate to use for HI.
-Let binary random variable $Y_t$ denote the cost representing the ground truth that is equal to $0$ if the class corresponding to $p_t$ is the correct class and is equal to $1$, otherwise.
+Let $t$ denote the index of a data sample (e.g., an image), or simply a sample, that arrives $t^{\mathrm{th}}$ in the sequence.
+Let $p_t$ denote the maximum softmax value output by S-ML for the sample $t$ and the class corresponding to $p_t$ is declared as the true class for computing the top-1 accuracy, which is very typical in a wide variety of classifier algorithms.\footnote{Our framework allows other confidence metrics besides $p_t$ and it does not involve any further modification in the remainder of this work.} Let binary random variable $Y_t$ denote the cost representing the ground truth that is equal to $0$ if the class corresponding to $p_t$ is the correct class and is equal to $1$, otherwise.
 Clearly, given an S-ML model, $Y_t$ depends on $\p_t$ and the sample.
-Let $\beta \in [0,1)$ denote the cost incurred for offloading the image for inference at the ES.
-This cost, for example, may include the costs for the transmission energy and the idle energy spent by the transceiver till the reception of the inference.
-Note that, if $\beta \geq 1$, then accepting the inference of S-ML, which incurs a cost at most $1$, for all samples will minimize the total cost.

-If the ED offloads sample $t$, it incurs cost $\beta$, and if it accepts the S-ML inference, it incurs a cost $Y_t$.
-In the latter case, the ED may not know $Y_t$, in general, and we refer to it by \textit{no-local feedback} scenario.
-If $Y_t$ is revealed once the ED accepts S-ML, we refer to by \textit{full feedback} scenario.
-In either scenario, if the ED offloads and receives the inference from the ES, it can use that inference to infer $Y_t$.
-As explained in Section~\ref{sec:intro}, in round $t$, we use the following decision rule $\mathfrak{D}_t$ based on the choice of threshold $\theta_t \in [0,1]$: